Circuit Technology Center 22 Parkridge Road

 Outline

-This procedure covers the repair/modification of printed boards and electronic assemblies by the use of jumper wires to complete electrical continuity between two points.
+This procedure covers the repair/modification of printed boards and electronic assemblies using jumper wires to complete electrical continuity between two points.
 This procedure is meant to provide a foundation for adding jumper wires during the repair/modification process.
 The techniques and guidelines are based on general commercial and industry practices.

 Jumper wires fall into three categories:

 1. Those that are considered wires and are installed during assembly.
-The routing, termination, and bonding of these jumper wires are documented by engineering instructions or drawing notations.
+Engineering instructions or drawing notations document the routing, termination, and bonding of these jumper wires.

 2. Those that are added after assembly to effect a change or modification.
-The routing, termination, and bonding of these jumper wires are documented by engineering change notice instructions or drawing notations.
+Engineering change notice instructions or drawing notations document the routing, termination, and bonding of these jumper wires.

 3. Those that are added to correct a defect.